 hear the students count from one to ten in English.
 Muy bien!

-Above center: Cute kids, huh?
+Above right: Cute kids, huh?

-Above right: The Queen looks more enthused about her new role than the King.
+Left: The Queen looks more enthused about her new role than the King.

 Above left: For the camera I shoveled a FULL scoop.